 James Dimeas has the experience and the qualifications that you need to effectively and successfully fight your Domestic Violence criminal charges.
 James Dimeas understands how to fight Domestic Violence cases and to come up with effective defense strategies that have been proven to be successful in defeating the false Domestic Violence allegations.
 James Dimeas understands the impact that a Domestic Violence charge can have on your future and on your ability to have contact with your children.
 James Dimeas understands how the current political climate can play a major role in your Domestic Violence case and will use his extensive experience to successfully fight your case.
 James Dimeas will review all of the evidence and will make sure that you keep your criminal record clean and keep your good name clean.

 James Dimeas is a nationally-recognized, award-winning Domestic Violence lawyer.
 Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois," and the "Top 10 DUI Defense Attorney" award.
 The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
 Recently, the American Society of Legal Advocates recognize James Dimeas a "Top 100 Criminal Defense Lawyer in the State of Illinois for the year 2018."
 James Dimeas has been named a "Best Criminal Defense Lawyer in Chicago" by Expertise and a "Best DUI Attorney."
 The American Institute of Criminal Law Attorneys have recognized James Dimeas as a "10 Best Attorney for Client Satisfaction."
 The National Trial Lawyers have named James Dimeas as a "Top 100 Criminal Defense Trial Lawyer."
-James Dimeas is rated by AVVO as "Superb", the highest rating possible for any Domestic Violence attorney in the United States of America.
+James Dimeas is rated "Superb" by AVVO, the highest rating possible for any Domestic Violence attorney in the United States.